 Machine Translation in the Translation Memory

-For information on machine translation in the translation memory, read Machine Translation in the Translation Memory.
+For information on how Machine Translations are saved to your Translation Memory, read Machine Translation in the Translation Memory.